Learn the second most spoken language in the world – Learn Hindi

 Our day till noon is reserved for the language and cultural training.

 In the afternoon we drive to Samode.
-Samode Palace is famous for its wonderful Darbar Hall (Audience hall) and other parts of the palace of Maharaja (king) which are decorated beautifully with the miniature paintings.
-On special occasions this wonderful 400 years old Palace of Samode is decorated and fulfilled with traditional dance and music.
-After the visit of Samode Palace we drive back to our hotel in Jaipur.
+Samode Palace is famous for its wonderful Darbar Hall (Audience hall) and other parts of the palace of the Maharaja (king) which are beautifully decorated with miniature paintings.
+On special occasions, this wonderful 400-year-old Palace of Samode is decorated and fulfilled with traditional dance and music.
+After the visit to Samode Palace, we drive back to our hotel in Jaipur.

 Day 14 – Language & Cultural training in Jaipur / visit of a Sikh Temple